 The RV park we’re staying in on the west is absolutely fantastic.
 Big sites, impeccably clean park, gorgeous views, and friendly staff.
 The best park we’ve stayed in all year.
 It wasn’t a tough choice to extend our stay.

 Foodie bonus this week.
 We are 2 miles from the West Glacier park entrance.
 Between the RV park and the park entrance is a taco truck.
 Mr. Misadventures is not big on Mexican food, but I managed to get him to go.
 They weren’t the best tacos in the world, but they were tacos!
 From a food truck!
 In Glacier!
 Score!

-This morning after our sunrise shoot at Wild Goose Island/St. Mary’s Lake we did another another hike.
-This time the Hidden Lake Trail above Logan’s Pass, this is what it look like!
+This morning after our sunrise shoot at Wild Goose Island/St. Mary’s Lake we did another hike.
+This time the Hidden Lake Trail above Logan’s Pass, this is what it looks like!

 We didn’t take a lot of photos because you could only see about 10-20 feet in front of you!
 Tonight we’re headed to Logan’s Pass for Milky Way photography.
 The park is having a star party, so that should be fun.

 That was my week, how about yours?